How to Make a Terrarium – A Beginner’s Guide (Easy DIY)

 Top Picks: For smaller builds, both Ficus pumila and Pilea glauca spring to mind, as does the entire Selaginella (Clubmoss) genus.
 I’m also a fan of Syngonium (particularly the Pixie variety!).

 • Moss – Moss is the cherry on top of the terrarium cake and really brings the whole woodland/tropical look together spectacularly.
+Check out our picks for the best moss for terrariums for the full breakdown.

 How to Make Terrarium Layers (Step-by-Step)